Nike Dunk vs Air Force 1

 Credit: Nike

-You then have to fast forward to 1985 to see the debut of the Nike Dunk designed by Peter Moore who, at the time, was also credited with creating the original and arguably the best Jordan 1 colourway of all time - the "Banned" 1s.
+You then have to fast forward to 1985 to see the debut of the Nike Dunk designed by Peter Moore who, at the time, was also credited with creating the original and arguably the best Jordan 1 colorway of all time - the "Banned" 1s.

 As a result, you may notice several similarities between the Jordan 1 and Nike Dunk.
-However, while the Jordan 1 was designed for one of the top stars in the NBA, the original 12 Dunk colourways all took inspiration from America’s leading schools for basketball, thus aiming them toward the college market.
+However, while the Jordan 1 was designed for one of the top stars in the NBA, the original 12 Dunk colorways all took inspiration from America’s leading schools for basketball, thus aiming them toward the college market.
 Where things really took off for the Dunk though was when Nike decided it wanted in on the skateboarding scene.

 By the early 2000s, Nike created a slightly modified version of the Dunk known as the Dunk Low Pro SB which, structurally, was made with added comfort and safety when skating in mind, thus making them one of the best skate shoes on the market.